Living with Babies Born Small

 Living and Taking Care at Home

-When you start living with a new family, you may be worried and concerned about many things.
-But the baby is excited to be at home.
+When you start living with a new family member, there may be many things you feel worried or concerned about.
+However, your baby is looking forward to being at home.

 Attending the Hospital and Periodic Health Examinations

-When you actually see the doctor in person at the medical examination, you may be nervous and not be able to ask what you wanted to.
-So it may be a good idea to write down what you want to tell or ask the doctor.
-Nowadays, many mothers are good with smartphones and useful apps.
+When you actually see the doctor at the medical checkup, you may feel nervous and find it difficult to ask everything you wanted to.
+Therefore, it can be reassuring to write down in advance what you want to tell or ask the doctor.
+Nowadays, many mothers also make good use of smartphones and helpful apps.

 Infection Control

 Infection control at home is different from that in the NICU.
-You cannot stay aseptic as you were in the NICU.
-Certainly, if your baby is born small you may be worried that his/her immunity is weak.
-But please do not be too sensitive.
+You cannot maintain an aseptic environment as you did in the NICU.
+Certainly, if your baby was born small, you may worry that they have weaker immunity.
+However, there is no need to be overly sensitive.

-For babies, having an adult prepare the baby’s environment helps prevent infection to some extent.
-Adults can protect their babies by living normally, such as washing their hands thoroughly, not going out in the crowd, and avoiding contact with people with colds.
-It is also important to take a walk avoiding the crowds on a sunny day.
-Consult your doctor when there are any symptoms that may worry you.
+For babies, having adults prepare their environment can help prevent infection to some extent.
+Adults can protect their babies by following basic daily practices, such as washing their hands thoroughly, avoiding taking the baby into crowded places, and limiting contact with people who have cold symptoms.
+It is also important not to be overly anxious and to take walks on sunny days while avoiding crowds.
+If you notice any symptoms that concern you, consult your doctor.

 Timing for Vaccination

-*1Vaccine that prevents infections caused by influenza type b.
+*1A vaccine that prevents infections caused by Haemophilus influenzae type b.

-*2Vaccine that prevents infections caused by pneumococcus (meningitis, sepsis, pneumonia, otitis media, etc.).
+*2A vaccine that prevents infections caused by pneumococcus (such as meningitis, sepsis, pneumonia, and otitis media).

 *Linked to external website.